t-donat/CUDA-kernel/README.md

 # CUDA-kernel

-## branch `snn_implementation`
+## branch `main`
 New, OOP-based implementation of the RSNN classifier.
 The CUDA files (denoted by the .cu file extension) contain the source code for the forward and backward pass operations.
 The C++ files (denoted by the .cc file extension) contain the code excessay to bind together the CUDA operations and the respective Python commands, allowing us to access the former using the latter.

-This project was implemented using Python 3.9 and CUDA Toolkit 11.6
+This project was implemented using Python 3.9 and CUDA Toolkit 11.6.
+It was developed on GPUs with a CUDA Compute Capability of 6.0, but can also be used with CUDA Compute Capability 5.0.

 ### Manual Setup
 After creating a new Python environment (e.g. using Conda), you can set up the necessary dependencies by running: